 Aquaculture management areas (AMAs) are areas that have been set aside for marine farming.
 Aquaculture will be prohibited outside AMAs.
 Different types of aquaculture have different requirements and some of them are incompatible with each other.
-This will need to be considered when developing AMAs.
+Decisions about activities and types of marine farming that will be managed within AMAs will be made through the resource consent process.